-The Panel considered that the advertisement uses the term 'sex' in a factual and straight forward manner in the context of an important community health message.
-The Panel noted that the advertisement used muted colours, and scenes of intimacy move quickly, and have changing camera angles.
-The Panel considered that there was no use of explicit language in the advertisement or detailed description of sex or sexual activity.
+The Panel considered that the advertisement uses the term sex in a factual and straight forward manner in the context of an important community health message.

+The Panel noted that the advertisement uses muted colours, and scenes of intimacy move quickly, and have changing camera angles.
+The Panel considered that there was no use of explicit language in the advertisement or detailed descriptions of sex or sexual activity.

-The Panel acknowledged that some members of the community would prefer that the issue of sexual health not be discussed on where children may view it but considered that in the context of a community awareness advertisement, the advertisement was not inappropriate.
+The Panel acknowledged that some members of the community would prefer that the issue of sexual health not be discussed on television but considered that in the context of a community awareness advertisement, it did treat the issue of sex, sexuality and nudity with sensitivity to the relevant broad audience, which would include children.